tovarfranco/grupo-12-RoosterMusic/README.md

 - https://www.blackmusic.com.ar/
 - https://www.mercadolibre.com.ar/

-We choose Greay Music and Baires Rocks because of their formats and styles.
+We choose Gray Music and Baires Rocks because of their formats and styles.
 We consider they are not good enough and we will improve them.
 We select Black Music and Mercado Libre because of their paid methods and user experience when looking for differents products.
 We believe we can adapt our page to be similiar to them.

 ## Jira Board